Amy-I/Team_17_IoT-Based-Pet-Tracker-Fall-2022/README.md

 Add the following repo to the Additional boards manager URLs in Arudino from File > Preferences: `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`.
 Program the ESP32-Cam using the AI Thinker ESP32-CAM board.

+**The Wifi on the phone and the Wifi used in the camera code must be the same**

 FINAL ATTEMPT AT WIFI GPS WHOLE

 Add the following repo to the Additional boards manager URLs in Arudino from File > Preferences: `https://arduino.esp8266.com/stable/package_esp8266com_index.json`.
 Go to Sketch > Include Library > Add Zip Library and then add zip download of `https://github.com/mobizt/Firebase-ESP-Client`.
 Program ESP8266 using Generic ESP8266 Module.